-Editor(s) must make sure that the mistakes, inconsistencies or misdirections in studies are corrected quickly.
+Editor(s) must make sure that the mistakes, inconsistencies, or misdirections in studies are corrected quickly.

 Editors are responsible for protecting the intellectual property rights of all the articles published in the journal and the rights of the journal and author(s) in cases where these rights are violated.
-Also, editors must take the necessary precautions in order to prevent the content of all published articles from violating the intellectual property rights of other publications.
+Also, editors must take the necessary precautions to prevent the content of all published articles from violating the intellectual property rights of other publications.

 - have policies and systems in place to ensure that commercial considerations do not affect editorial decisions (e.g. advertising departments should operate independently from editorial departments)